JihaoXin/Tinker/README.md

 ## User Guide

 Tinker comes with **Makefile** and is designed to be easy to use.

+All operations is done in the `devices` folder.

-The first step is to compile assembly code to binary with our `tinker_assembler`.
+* The first step is to compile assembly code to binary with our `tinker_assembler`.

   The assembler takes a source file name as an argument and outputs the binary to `code` .

   Whitespace have syntactic meaning in the assembler.
 Comments are not supported.

   Syntax, watchout for the tabs and spaces:

 ```
 [opcode] [r_d], [r_s], [r_t]